technoon-org/technoon.org/ainoon/lesson_3/tutorial.md

 2. Open **Tables** from the sidebar
    * It's possible to integrate Zapier to work with tables and spreadsheets in other systems
-   * But we'll using a table in Zapier itself so that we don't have to set up any integrations
+   * But we'll use a table in Zapier itself so that we don't have to set up any integrations
 3. Click the **Create** button
 4. Select **Blank table**